mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 Thoughtful analysis of what good backups will consist of

-- A good backup will consist of backing up my mealie folder which include the user, recipes, templates, and logs.
+- A good backup will consist of backing up my mealie folder, which includes the user, recipes, templates, and logs.
-By using the 3-2-1 rule, which will improve redundancy of my data.
+By using the 3-2-1 rule, which will improve the redundancy of my data.

 Amount of data to be backed up (estimation)

-- My mealie.io data consist of 4.5Megabytes.
+- My mealie.io data consists of 4.5Megabytes.

 Backup strategy showing a reflection of the 3-2-1 rule

-- I've the mealie.io file backup on aws S3.
+- I have the mealie.io file backup on AWS S3.

-- I also have it backup on one of my usb drive at my friend house.
+- I also have it backed up on one of my USB drive at my friend's house.

-- lastly is the live data on my ec2.
+- lastly is the live data on my EC2.

 Estimated recovery time

-- If my computer was stolen, on a new computer it'll take me 10 minutes to recover my data.
+- If my computer was stolen, on a new computer, it'll take me 10 minutes to recover my data.
-- I'll have to ssh and will need a new key pair.
+- I'll have to SSH and will need a new key pair.
-- Since mealie and docker already installed on my server I wouldn't have to do much since my data is saved in S3.
+- Since Mealie and docker already installed on my server, I wouldn't have to do much since my data is saved in S3.

 Estimated time to recovery in case of failure

-- If my EC2 crashed and stopped working it would take me at least 5minutes to get back my application working.
+- If my EC2 crashed and stopped working, it would take me at least 5 minutes to get my application working.

 - I will have to reboot the instance.

 - After rebooting, I'll ssh into the server.

-- Since docker was enabled through systemctl it will be running and mealie was configure to always restart.
+- Since Docker was enabled through systemctl, it will be running, and Mealie was configured to always restart.

 - My data will still be there.